mayurgajbhiye4/AI-Chatbot/README.md

 - **User Experience**: Toast notifications for errors, success, and actions (copy/download).
 - **Panel Layout**: Resizable panels for chat and preview, inspired by modern design tools.
 - **Session Management**: JWT-based sessions for secure authentication.
+- **AI Temperature Control**: You can adjust the "temperature" parameter in the backend code (see "/src/app/api/chat/route.ts") to make the AI more creative (e.g., "temperature: 0.8") or more deterministic (e.g.,"temperature: 0.2").

 ## Getting Started